dmlc/dgl/README.md

 label_pred = model(g, feats)
 ```

-<b>Further reading</b>: DGL is released as a managed service on AWS SageMaker, see the medium posts for an easy trip to DGL on SageMaker([part1](https://medium.com/@julsimon/a-primer-on-graph-neural-networks-with-amazon-neptune-and-the-deep-graph-library-5ce64984a276) and [part2](https://medium.com/@julsimon/deep-graph-library-part-2-training-on-amazon-sagemaker-54d318dfc814)).
+**Further reading**: DGL is released as a managed service on AWS SageMaker, see the medium posts for an easy trip to DGL on SageMaker([part1](https://medium.com/@julsimon/a-primer-on-graph-neural-networks-with-amazon-neptune-and-the-deep-graph-library-5ce64984a276) and [part2](https://medium.com/@julsimon/deep-graph-library-part-2-training-on-amazon-sagemaker-54d318dfc814)).

 **Researchers** can start from the growing list of [models implemented in DGL](https://github.com/dmlc/dgl/tree/master/examples).
 Developing new models does not mean that you have to start from scratch.
 Instead, you can reuse many [pre-built modules](https://docs.dgl.ai/api/python/nn.html).
 Here is how to get a standard two-layer graph convolutional model with a pre-built GraphConv module:
 ```python